instructlab/lls-openai-client/README.md

 ```

 Set the VLLM_URL and INFERENCE_MODEL environment variables as required
-when using LlamaStack as a library client with the remote-vllm
+when using `LlamaStackAsLibraryClient` with the remote-vllm
 provider.
 These should point towards your running vLLM server and the
 model deployed in it.